Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "That was fast."
 Dora leaned over Morwk’s shoulder curiously.

-"Makes sense he’d keep the master control key on his person...Thanks for retrieving that, by the way."
+"Makes sense he’d keep the master control key on his person...
+Thanks for retrieving that, by the way."
 The thought of rifling through the dead Qinis’ pouches and pockets himself had left Morwk feeling thoroughly queasy.
 Dora had obligingly fetched them and cleaned them for him.

 It was too bad the two deathworlders and Moj had smashed most of the pirate’s drone collection.
 Many of them had been quite sophisticated and valuable, and Morwk could have done some good with them.
 But, at least the two *biggest* prizes were still intact.